-Now, instead of only the sound of Misaki's anger sizzling the ice around her, laughter could be heard.
-It was quiet at first, but it grew and grew until it was echoing off the walls, and the soldiers grew even more tense and silent.
+Now, instead of only the sound of Misaki's anger sizzling the ice around her, laughter could be heard. the quiet chuckle grew and grew until it echoed off the walls, and the soldiers grew more tense and silent.

 One of them detached themselves from the line.
-Misaki, trying to find where the aggravating peals were coming from, now turned to the rebellious lad.
+Misaki, trying to find where the aggravating peals came from, now turned to the rebellious lad.
 "You!" she shouted.
 "You're laughing at me!"

 There came another chuckle from the soldier, and he took off his helmet.
 Spiky golden hair tumbled out, and amused green eyes found hers.
 "Yes."

-She was about to snap at him to stop it when the man began to walk towards her.
-He was standing around the middle of the line of men, so it took him a couple steps to reach her.
+She was about to snap at him to stop it when the man began to walk toward her.
+He previously stood near the middle of the line of men, so it took him a couple steps to reach her.
 Once he did, he reached down to grab the chain of flowers out of her hand.

-Grinning, he first kissed the flowers before placing them gently on his head.
+Grinning, he kissed the flowers before placing them gently on his head.

 Misaki's cheeks flushed.
 "W-what the hell?
 That was for the Frost King!"